maf946/IST-220-Labs/WiresharkGettingStarted/WiresharkGettingStarted.md

 ![Initial Wireshark screen](InitialWiresharkScreen.png)

-In the Capture section, there is a list of interfaces, starting with **ens33**.
-All packets to/from this virtual machine across the network will pass through this interface, so this is the interface to use; always select **ens33**, unless lab instructions tell you otherwise.

-On your virtual machine, double-click the ens33 interface to start capturing.
+On your virtual machine, double-click the appropriate interface to start capturing (it will likely be labeled "Wi-Fi: " at the beginning).
 A screen like the one below will be displayed, showing information about the packets being captured.
 Once you start packet capture, you can stop it by using the Capture pull-down menu and selecting Stop, or by clicking the red fin icon.

 ![Wireshark Graphical User Interface](WiresharkGUI.png)